-Most farmers’ markets accept SNAP benefits with a Point of Sale (POS) wireless machine.
-You will need to find a wireless services vendor— a company that can provide a wireless POS machine, process your sales transactions, and deposit the SNAP funds into your bank account.
+Most farmers’ markets accept SNAP benefits with a Point of Sale (POS) wireless machine which processes your sales transactions, and deposits the SNAP funds into your bank account.
 You will also need to find a wireless service provider that works well in your area such as AT&T, Verizon, etc.

 - The market representative assists the SNAP customer in swiping their card and the customer enters their confidential PIN number.

 - The customer chooses how much he or she would like to spend.

 - The transaction is submitted wirelessly over cellular phone networks.